outscale/terraform-provider-outscale/website/docs/d/image.html.markdown

   * `architecture` - The architecture of the OMI (by default, `i386`).
   * `block_device_mappings` - One or more block device mappings.
       * `bsu` - Information about the BSU volume to create.
-         * `delete_on_vm_deletion` - Set to true by default, which means that the volume is deleted when the VM is terminated.
-If set to false, the volume is not deleted when the VM is terminated.
+         * `delete_on_vm_deletion` - By default or if set to true, the volume is deleted when terminating the VM.
+If false, the volume is not deleted when terminating the VM.
          * `iops` - The number of I/O operations per second (IOPS).
 This parameter must be specified only if you create an `io1` volume.
 The maximum number of IOPS allowed for `io1` volumes is `13000`.
          * `snapshot_id` - The ID of the snapshot used to create the volume.
          * `volume_size` - The size of the volume, in gibibytes (GiB).<br />